HunnySwap

 As the transactions are done on 2 different chains, it could take 10min ~ 24 hours depending on the traffic of the chain.

 During this process, you can check on your deposit transaction hashes for the status.
-Or go to the FAQs if your transactions are taking more than 24 hours.
+Or go to the if your transactions are taking more than 24 hours.

 Bridging FAQ